SeburoSUMO/My-Contribution-Story/README.md

 Baffled, I read how to set up IRC and asked in #mobile, where someone called Margaret offered to fix it.
 After about half an hour, it was ready to try again, and it worked!
 This was cool for many reasons:

 • We were in different countries
 • ...communicating in real time
 • ...fixing some “open source” software
-    • ..and the fix was available for everyone to use, globally.
+• ...and the fix was available for everyone to use, globally.

 This made me realise that there was something in this “open source” stuff I had been reading about and it made me feel a bit bad.
 I had received this service, and was using this software, for free.
 I had not opened my wallet, written a cheque or sent anyone any money.